galleonpt/galleonpt/README.md

 ## 👨🏻‍💻 A little bit about me

 Hi there 👋🏻
 I'm José Luís Rodrigues, graduated in Computer Systems Engineering at [IPCA](https://ipca.pt/en/).
-I currently work at [PeakIt](https://peakit.pt/pt/home/) as a fullstack developer.
+Currently I'm looking for a job so if you have one opportunity for a junior developer send it to me please!

 If you are interested in contacting me, please do not hesitate.
 You have my linkedin and email down below.